ademers/craft-pendinguser/README.md

 Craft plugin for simple user moderation.
 This plugin does the following:

+## Update

+The original developer of this plugin recently transferred this repository to me.
+I plan to port the plugin to Craft 3 and make it available in the Craft CMS Plugin Store for free.

 ## When a user signs up:

 1. The user is set in a pending state if their email address isn't one of the approved domains.